radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/timeslots-and-execution-plan/02-purge-of-timeslots.md

 ## Legacy methodology

 An option has been implemented to allow the user to purge data from the database in order to reduce the size of the stored data.
-For this you should use the CMD script located in the home installation folder of Brainwave GRC.
+For this you should use the CMD script located in the home installation folder of Identity Analytics.
 Using this script you have to possibility to chose:

 - A given number of timeslots: keep `1<x<N` timeslots in the database, `N` being the initial number of timeslots present in the database.